 Now came the time for the first horse race.
 We headed down to the parade ring to check out the horses we’d already bet on.
 Jamie was very excited and must have asked a thousand times ‘When is the race starting’.
 Most of the races were 6-7 horses over jumps and around 2 miles.
 This was fun to watch as there was a lot of room for error and change of position.

 Jamie was over the moon that the first horse that Daddy had picked for him won the race.
-OK it was only about £11 but it was a win all the same.
-I don’t think many people had picked the winner because I took a photo of the finish and as you can see there’s not very many excited people.
+OK, it was only about £11 but it was a win all the same.
+I don’t think many people had picked the winner because I took a photo of the finish and as you can see there are not very many excited people.

 We spent the rest of the afternoon alternating between watching Jamie on the bouncy castles, drinking on the terrace, studying the form in our booklet (£3), placing bets and watching the racing.
 Plus watching Jamie roll about on the grass!
 I loved the atmosphere.
-It’s a really lovely racecourse and great to have all the facilities so close.
-It certainly wasn’t a long walk to things.
-You can also go to the winners enclosure from the Tattersall enclosure.
-Silly us forgot to go.
-We were having so much fun elsewhere that we just plain forgot!
+Market Rasen is a really lovely racecourse and it’s great to have all the facilities so close.
+Ticket holders for the Tattershall enclosure can also view the winner’s area.
 The viewing areas are slightly raised too so you don’t have to worry about the little ones not being able to see.

 There’s also a large screen so you can watch the horses as you can’t always see their position when they are racing on the other side of the course.

 We didn’t stay for all the races.
 We bet on four in the end.
 I won £50 in the third race and we all tried to get serious about the fourth race.
 We studied form, studied the horses in the parade ring, examined and watched the odds.
 We all placed around £20-40 in bets, we all lost!
 Such is the nature of betting.
-It didn’t matter though, we had fun and we did something we hadn’t all done together.
 Jamie asked about a hundred times who won and why hadn’t we won again.

 They even have Olly Murs and Kaiser chiefs performing there this year!
-Market rasen is in the heart of Lincolnshire, in the east midlands.
-There is a caravan site next door, ample free parking, they also offer venue hire and member rewards.
+Market Rasen is in the heart of Lincolnshire, in the east midlands.
+There is a caravan site next door, ample free parking, plus venue hire and member rewards.
 You can find a wide variety of places to stay nearby.

 If you don’t want to pay to enter the enclosures they have a designated picnic area where you can pay £5 and watch from the comfort of your own car.
 They have three different pricing levels for entry into the 3 different enclosures.
 The higher priced being the County enclosure where smart wear must be worn (see here).
 Race goers in the Tattersalls enclosure usually dress smartly and you can dress casually in the lawn enclosure.
-You are allowed to bring a picnic into the lawn enclosure with an allowance per person for alcohol.
+Visitors can bring a picnic with limited alcohol into the lawn enclosure.
 Only people in the lawn enclosure can bring their own seating.